Arturovaladez1/reading-notes/README.md

 ## Growth mindset
 - A growth mindset essential to be succesful.
 Constant challange will ensure growth and understanding of everyhthing in life.
+- Being open minded will also create progress all things not limited to tech.

 ![Problem Solving](https://images.unsplash.com/photo-1612933510543-5b442296703b?ixlib=rb-4.0.3&ixid=MnwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8&auto=format&fit=crop&w=764&q=80)